dhruvshan/ido-ux/src/docs/files/devguide07.md

 #### When does the auction end?

 The auction will always end at the predefined time set by the auctioneer.
-Each auction page has a countdown until the auction ending (timer in the orange circle).
+Each auction page has a countdown (a circular orange timer).

 #### How is the final price calculated?